BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 ---

-## extensions
+## `extension`

-Specifies which file extensions to include when exporting or updateing properties.
+Specifies which file extension filters to include when exporting or updating properties.

 Default: `*` (all files)